rc19/osom/project_mindmap.md

 ### 7. Services Layer

 *   **`OsomAccessibilityService.kt`**: This service has the ability to inspect the content of the screen.
 It has been updated to **only monitor applications that are whitelisted** by the user in the Control Center.
 The service can now be dynamically configured to listen to events from specific packages.
+It is also responsible for **creating tasks and sending silent "New Task Saved" notifications** when a whitelisted app is launched.
 *   **`OsomNotificationListenerService.kt`**: This service receives all notifications posted by other applications.
 It can be used to log, analyze, or even dismiss notifications based on certain rules.
 *   **`AppTimerService.kt`**: This service likely runs in the foreground to track the amount of time the user spends in each application.
+*   **Nudge System:** A new system designed to provide timely and context-aware notifications.
+    *   **`NudgeEngine.kt`**: The brains of the Nudge System.
+It runs in the background and observes the app's state (e.g., the current foreground app, the list of pending tasks).
+It contains a set of rules to determine when to send **active, contextual reminders** to the user.
+    *   **`NudgeManager.kt`**: A utility class responsible for creating and displaying both silent and active notifications.
+It handles the construction of the notification UI, including actions like "Mark as Done".
+    *   **`NudgeActionReceiver.kt`**: A `BroadcastReceiver` that listens for and handles user actions from notifications, such as marking a task as complete.

 ### 8. Data Layer

 *   **`AppRepository.kt`**: Follows the repository pattern, acting as a single source of truth for the application's data.
 It abstracts the data sources (the Room database) from the rest of the app, particularly the ViewModels.
-It now includes a `setWhitelisted` method to update the monitoring status of an app.
+It now includes a `setWhitelisted` method to update the monitoring status of an app and a `getLatestUsageCardForPackage` method to retrieve the most recent task for a given app.
 *   **DAOs (`AppInfoDao`, `UsageCardDao`, `UserStatsDao`)**: Data Access Objects for the Room database.
-They define the SQL queries for interacting with the database tables. `UsageCardDao` has been updated with queries to manage task status and timestamps.
+They define the SQL queries for interacting with the database tables. `UsageCardDao` has been updated with queries to manage task status and timestamps, and to fetch the latest task for a package.
 *   **`FileLogger.kt` & `UsageStatsLogger.kt`**: Utility classes for logging information to files, which can be useful for debugging and analysis.
 *   **`OnboardingManager.kt`**: (New) A utility class that uses `SharedPreferences` to track whether the user has completed the initial onboarding flow.

 ### Summary of Findings

 Osom is a complex Android application with a clear purpose.
 It combines a custom launcher with powerful background services to create a context-aware user experience.
 The use of modern Android development tools and a well-defined architecture suggests a solid foundation.
 The core of the application lies in its ability to gather and process large amounts of data about user behavior to provide intelligent assistance.
-The recent additions of an onboarding flow and a control center give users more control and a better initial experience.
+The recent additions of an onboarding flow, a control center, and a **rule-based Nudge System** give users more control and a better, more interactive experience.